Democratic watchman. (Bellefonte, Pa.) 1855-1940, February 12, 1932, Image 6

 tato and sauce in baking dish.
 Bake

-in moderate oven 1-2 hour.
+in moderate oven 1-2 hour,

-Leftover potatoes may be used, |
+i Leftover potatoes may be used

-in which case you can save time by |
+in which case you can save time by

-omitting the preliminary boiling.
+omitting the preliminary boiling,

 —Eighteen new demonstration

-areas were planted last spring to
+areas were planted last gpri

-forest trees as a part of the exten-
+forest trees ag a part of are

 sion program in forestry.
 A total